 - Supply teachers who can adapt quickly and effectively to different schools, pupils, subjects and age groups play a vital role in our education system.
 Nevertheless, supply teachers have seen marked changes to their employment patterns in recent years, and not for the better.
 There has been a sharp rise in the number of supply teacher agencies, which rake off scarce funds from schools to maximise their profits whilst minimising the pay they offer supply teachers.

 - The Agency Worker Regulations (AWR) 2011 do not always protect agency teachers from sharp practice.
 After 12 weeks in the same role and with the same hirer, agency staff should get the same basic pay and conditions as directly-employed staff.
 However, some agencies and schools try to avoid the legislation - in particular by dispensing with the teacher before the 12 week period is up.
-Often, the same teacher is then re-engaged with the ‘clock’ having returned to Week 1.
+Often, the same teacher is later re-engaged with the ‘clock’ having returned to Week One.
 There are also reports that some agencies simply do not inform supply teachers of their rights under AWR.

 - The increasing dominance of agencies, the cost of agency teachers and the current education funding crisis all mean that the use of the supply teacher is under threat.
 All too often schools are resorting to cheaper alternatives such as higher level teaching assistants or cover supervisors.
 Despite the undoubted professionalism of such staff, they lack the necessary training and qualifications to deliver the lessons of the quality and consistency which our children deserve.